True and the Rainbow Kingdom: Season 3 (2019)

 The third season of True and the Rainbow Kingdom, entitled Mushroom Town and Wild Wild Yetis, was released on Netflix on May 3 and August 30, 2019.

 Related productions

 Dance and Sing with True (2018)

 A collection of songs featuring characters from the show.

 True Tunes (2019)

 On July 12, 2019, a collection of 8 original True and the Rainbow Kingdom-themed music videos were released on Netflix under the title True Tunes, featuring re-imagined versions of classic kids' songs based around the world and characters of the show.

 True: Terrific Tales (2020)

 A fairy-tale inspired spin-off series.

-Specials
+Specials (2019)

 A number of additional specials were released: the Valentines Day special TRUE: Happy Hearts Day, the Easter special TRUE: Wuzzle Wegg Day, the Halloween Special TRUE: Tricky Treat Day, the Christmas special TRUE: Winter Wishes, the Thanksgiving special TRUE: Grabbleapple Harvest, the special TRUE: Rainbow Rescue, and the special TRUE: Friendship Day.